Carl Heilman II Nature Photography Workshop Equipment List

 or Giottos (MT 93/83/73)Aluminum/Carbon/Lava Tripod series

-- tripod head - 3 way, ball head, offset ball head - other brands available -
+- tripod head - ball head, offset ball head - other brands available -

 these fit flexibility and weight specs